Can Cold Weather Affect Hearing Aids?

 When you’re looking for hearing aids

 or a hearing aid test, we at Platinum Hearing Aids are here to assist you.
-As your trusted Allen Park and Southfield hearing aid specialists, it’s our aim to provide comprehensive audiology care.
-Not only will we provide you with quality hearing aids, but we’ll give you all the support you need to ensure that your hearing remains at its highest level possible.
-To accomplish this though, you’ll need to always take care of your hearing aids and prevent them from being damaged.
+As your trusted Detroit hearing aid specialists, it’s our aim to provide comprehensive audiology care.
+Not only will we provide you with quality products, but we’ll give you all the support you need to ensure that your hearing remains at its highest level possible.
+To accomplish this, though, you’ll need to always take care of your aids and prevent them from being damaged.
 Unfortunately, now that we’re approaching the winter season, this can be trickier due to the cold weather.

 The Effect of Cold Weather on Hearing Aids

-If you wear a hearing aid or you’re considering one, you may be disappointed to hear that the cold weather can affect hearing aids.
-It’s not necessarily that the cold temperature itself will damage it, but the condensation that occurs because of temperature change can set into a hearing aid and harm it.
+If you wear a hearing aid or you’re considering one, you may be disappointed to hear that the cold weather can affect them.
+It’s not necessarily that the cold temperature itself that will damage it, but the condensation that occurs due to changes in temperature that can set into a hearing aid and harm it.
 It doesn’t even need to be snowing or raining for this to occur because moisture is present when there are extreme temperature changes.
 For example, you may be walking around outside in the freezing cold weather, but when you get back indoors, it could be 50-to-60 degrees warmer inside, which can form condensation on your hearing aids.